Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="extension-of-the-node">Extension of the Node.ts</h3>

+The new attribute is `mountedFromGroup` added to indicate that the node is mounted from group during its ungroup operation.

 When you remove a node, you must also remove all its descendant nodes in the hierarchy, as this may violate the principle of the hierarchy.

 An extension of this component is the `remove` method, which is extended to handle the recursive removal of child nodes (including nodes and groups).